I’m excited to launch something I’ve had on my ‘to do’ list for quite a while: a partridge in a pear tree crochet pattern!

 Here are the links to download the pattern in all the usual places:

-- Partridge and Pears Crochet Pattern on Ravelry
+- Partridge in a Pear Tree Pattern on Ravelry

-- Partridge and Pears Crochet Pattern on Etsy
+- Partridge in a Pear Tree Pattern on Etsy